The 'Jaws Effect'

 If we are to have any chance of saving our sharks from extinction, it will be vital that the general public understands that they do not need to fear a rogue shark coming for them!
 Sharks are not evil, they are not villains and they are absolutely vital to the health of our oceans.

-I you would like to learn more fun statistics shark attacks, you can check out my article "You are more likely to be killed by a coconut".
+If you would like to learn more about the (low!) risk of shark attacks, you can check out my article "You are more likely to be killed by a coconut".

 IUCN (2020).
 The international Union for the Conservation of Nature Red List of Threatened Species.
 Access online.